aleksandar-djukic/R-course-tasks/README.md

 R course from Coursera

--> The repository will containg project from week II and week IV
+-> The repository contains projects from week II and week IV.

 -> Week II project consists of 3 tasks/ R scripts.
 Project description (week-II-assignment) and dataset (specdata folder with 322 csv files) are provided.